netdata/netdata/docs/concepts/health-monitoring/notifications.md

 Click on the toggle to enable or disable a notification method.

-## Manage alert notifications per Cloud user
+## Alert notifications per Cloud user

 You, and other individual users in your Space, can also enable and disable notification methods.